celisun/Deep_learning_automated__neuron_segmentation/README.md

 #### Not yet solved prolems:

   - The boundary pixels from other organels in neurons should be avoided.
-They might be easily and falsely treated as target neuron boundaries but are actually not
+They might be easily and falsely treated as target neuron boundaries but are actually not.

   - the raw is originally a 3D image of size 125*1250*1250.
 I treated each layer in deapth 125 as an independent sample.
 But in later stages, the correlation between pixels at the third dimension should be addressed.